What it says and what it does are too different matters.

 In the attached piece Tyler Durden posts the recent op-ed in the Wall Street Journal by Mark Spitznagel who makes the case that current Fed policy strongly favors the wealthy, specifically the investment bankers.
 His analysis is right on in this site’s opinion.

 The Fed, having gone on an unprecedented credit expansion spree, has benefited the recipients who were first in line at the trough: banks (imagine borrowing for free and then buying up assets that you know the Fed is aggressively buying with you) and those favored entities and individuals deemed most creditworthy.
-Flush with capital, these recipients have proceeded to bid up the prices of assets and resources, while everyone else has watched their purchasing power decline.

 The 1603 tax credit plan was originally funded by the stimulus plan but ran out in December.
 Now the president wants the $10 billion program revived.
 Republican leaders are not so sure that is a good idea.